 Employer Connection Session

 As a hybrid networking/recruiting event, these more formal TED-style talks or small group discussions are popular with our students as it is a way to engage with employers as fellow educators.
 Employers who have established a brand on our campus benefit from hosting a connection session as students are already familiar with their organization and maybe curious about industry trends/professional development or are interested in listening to top-level executives from the company speak.
 Topics that students are unable to look up online with relation to the organization are always recommended, as this may promote increased attendance.
-Session times are scheduled after classes 6:00 pm, although some afternoon times are also available as well as full-day sessions.
+Session times are scheduled after classes at 6:00 pm, although some afternoon times are also available as well as full-day sessions.
 Post-event, we will email your representative(s) an attendance list, complete with resumes if desired.
 There is no fee for a connection session.

 Employer In Residence